Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/10-Architecting-an-iOS-App/README.md

 }
 ```

-And we can create as many classes for birds as we need.
-But then if we are asked to include penguins, they can't fly, so they wont set an     `altitudeToFly`.
+And we can create as many classes for birds as we want.
+But if we are asked to include penguins, they can't fly, so they wont set an `altitudeToFly`.

 ```swift
 class Penguin: Bird {